-Table 2-4 Engineer Robot Building Parameters
+Table 2-4 Engineer Robot building parameters

 Item Limit Remarks Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 200 - Maximum Power Supply Voltage (V) 30 - Mineral-grabbing mechanism A "mineral-grabbing mechanism" refers specifically to the only mechanism that an Engineer Robot may use to grab minerals on a Resource or Small Resource Island.
+One remote control and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 200 - Maximum Power Supply Voltage (V) 30 - Mineral-grabbing mechanism An "mineral-grabbing mechanism" refers specifically to the only mechanism that an Engineer Robot may use to grab minerals on a Resource or Small Resource Island.
 Each Engineer Robot can only be mounted with one mineral-grabbing mechanism.
 Only one mineral can be grabbed each time.
 No adhesive materials can be used.
-When extending to the front, a mineral-grabbing mechanism must not reach farther than 400mm from the robot's body and beyond the central line of the Resource Island.
 A robot is allowed to grab minerals in the manner of an assembly line when using one mineral-grabbing mechanism.
 There is no limit to the number of other grabbing mechanisms or mechanical claws allowed to be mounted (such as those used for moving obstacle blocks).
-When a mineral leaves the Resource Island (i.e. it is no longer in contact with the groove of the Resource Island), for example when it falls to the ground, any grabbing mechanism - and not necessarily an "mineral-grabbing mechanism" - - may be used to collect the mineral.
-Launching Mechanism No Launching Mechanism is allowed to be installed -

-Item Limit Remarks Rescue Method Using an Engineer Rescue Card (RFID Interaction Module Card) to revive the other ground robots of your own team.
+Item Limit Remarks When extending to the front, a mineral- grabbing mechanism must not reach farther than 500mm from the robot's body and beyond the central line of the Resource Island.
+When a mineral leaves the Resource Island (i.e. it is no longer in contact with the groove of the Resource Island), for example when it falls to the ground, any grabbing mechanism - and not necessarily an "mineral-grabbing mechanism" - may be used to collect the mineral.
+Launching Mechanism No Launching Mechanism is allowed to be installed - Rescue Method Using an Engineer Rescue Card (RFID Interaction Module Card) to revive the other ground robots of your own team.
 Move other ground robots of your own team to the Restoration Zone.
 An Engineer Robot is allowed to carry at most one Engineer Rescue Card to interact with its own team's Standard and Hero Robots.
 If an Engineer Robot is going to carry an Engineer Rescue Card, the Rescue Card must be fixed securely on the Engineer Robot to ensure it does not fall off during a match and is easy to replace.
-Projectile Supply Capability Can receive and supply - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600600 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 120012001000 Its orthographic projection on the ground should not exceed a 12001200 square An Engineer Robot is not allowed to transform beyond its maximum expansion size, except for the area occupied by an Interaction Module Card carried by the robot and the area of orthographic projection where the card is located (only the mechanism grabbing the card, instead of all parts of the robot, is allowed in the area).
+Projectile Supply Capability Can receive and supply - Maximum Weight (kg) 35 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600600 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 120012001000 Its orthographic projection on the ground should not exceed a 12001200 square

-Item Limit Remarks Referee System Four Small Armor Modules, and a Video Transmitter Module (Transmitter), RFID Interaction Module, Positioning System Module, Main Controller Module, Power Management Module, Light Indicator Module, and RFID Interaction Module Card Weight is 3.06 kg
+Item Limit Remarks • An Engineer Robot is not allowed to transform beyond its maximum expansion size, except for the area occupied by an RFID Interaction Module Card carried by the robot and the area of orthographic projection where the card is located (only the mechanism grabbing the card, instead of all parts of the robot, is allowed in the area).
+Referee System Four Small Armor Modules, and a Video Transmitter Module (Transmitter), RFID Interaction Module, Positioning System Module, Main Controller Module, Power Management Module, Light Indicator Module, and RFID Interaction Module Card Weight is 3.06 kg